history

 Location

-The gallery is located in the heart of the Upper East Side at 764 Madison Ave (between 65th & 66th Streets).
-We are open by appointment only from July - August.
+Our boutique fine art gallery is located in the heart of the Upper East Side at 764 Madison Ave (between 65th & 66th Streets).
+We are on the third-floor of a historic pre-war building - please note that there is no elevator access.
+Contact us if you have questions about viewing any of our works.

 Owner/director